Momentum Health Cape Pioneer Trek Adventure presented by Biogen

 Strapping and Taping

 Pre-event Strapping and Taping (Kinesio taping and EAB strapping)

 Strapping and Taping (Kinesio taping and EAB strapping)

 Foam rolling station (foam rollers and myofascial ball provided)

-Three scrumptious meals per day starting with lunch on Sunday, 8 November 2019.
+Three scrumptious meals per day starting with lunch on Tuesday, 10 Sept.
+2019 (DINNER).
 Hospitality comes courtesy of the local community with all meals prepared locally with home cooked goodness.

-The Cape Pioneer Trek offers a full medical service at each stage location.
-Traveling medical personnel, including a race doctor and paramedics, will also be available en-route to handle emergencies.
+The Cape Pioneer Trek offers full medical service at each stage location.
+Travelling medical personnel, including a race doctor and paramedics, will also be available en-route to handle emergencies.
 Serious cases will be transferred to any of the local hospitals that offer a more comprehensive service.

-The shuttles will cost R150.00 and riders will need to add this to their profile.
+The shuttles will cost TBC and riders will need to add this to their profile.